Senior Resources » Understanding the Need for Long-Term Care Insurance

 Aide helping woman in long-term care facility stand up with walker

-Extended care whether received at home or in a medical setting is expensive, which is why many people choose to prepare by purchasing long-term care insurance.
+Extended care, whether received at home or in a medical setting, is expensive, which is why many people choose to prepare by purchasing long-term care insurance.
+Long-term care insurance helps pay for medical and personal care for extended periods of time.
+Regular health insurance, as well as Medicare, will not generally cover such costs.

 Advertisement.

 Most long-term care insurance policies cover a specific dollar amount for each day spent in a care facility or with an at-home aide.
-There are policies that provide full coverage, so it is important to review all of the available options.
+Some policies provide full coverage, so it is important to review all of the available options.

 Advertisement.